 The Allow nonintrusive advertising checkbox simply adds one more filter subscription to your list.
 You can view the filters here.
 Also, the special treatment of this filter subscription - which was added for reasons of usability - can be disabled by going to "about:config" and changing the extensions.adblockplus.subscriptions_exceptionscheckbox preference to false.
 This will allow you to view the filters for this subscription as usual.

 How can I get my website whitelisted?

-If your website has ads that comply with the Acceptable Ads criteria, simply fill out this form to get it approved by the Adblock Plus community.
+- If your website has ads that comply with the Acceptable Ads criteria, simply fill out this form.

-The results of our user survey say something different.
-Only 25% of the Adblock Plus users seem to be strictly against any advertising.
-They will disable this feature and that's fine.
-The other users replied that they would accept some kinds of advertising to help websites.
-Some users are even asking for a way to enable Adblock Plus on some websites only.
+The results of our user survey say yes.
+According to the survey, only 25 percent of Adblock Plus users are strictly against all advertising.
+They can disable the feature and browse completely ad-free.
+The other 75 percent replied that they would accept some advertising to help support websites.

 Is there payment involved?

 We receive some donations from our users, but our main source of revenue comes as part of the Acceptable Ads initiative.
 Larger entities (as defined below) pay a licensing fee for the whitelisting services requested and provided to them (around 90 percent of the licences are granted for free).
 It should be noted that the Acceptable Ads criteria must be met independent of the consideration for payments.
 If the criteria are not met, whitelisting is impossible.

 Regarding fees, only large entities (those with more than 10 million additional ad impressions per month due to participation in the Acceptable Ads initiative) have to pay.
 For these entities, our licensing fee normally represents 30 percent of the additional revenue created by whitelisting its acceptable ads.